BartdeZoete/personalized-cover-generation/README.md

 greater than 15 covers available.
 A all_tracks_clusters15_titles.txt.txt file contains all the available songs (>15 covers) and the cluster number they belong to.
 You will need the cluster number for the cover song classification.

+### Genre Classification
+To recreate or experiment with our genre classification algorithms one may have a look into the provided genre jupyter notebooks.
+One must first run the genre explorer, which will provide several insight into the datasets along side an approach of traditional classification with a decision tree, a random forest model and support vector machines.
+In the end the notebook also creates the visual representation of the dataset which is needed to run the CNN models.
+To explor the CNN models look into the 3 genre classification notebooks for the respective datasets.